-- (b) If for any reason the directors of the holding company are unable to obtain such information as is necessary for the preparation of the statement in sub-section (a), the directors who sign the balance-sheet shall so report in writing and their report shall be annexed to the balance-sheet in lieu of the statement. - (c) The holding company may by a resolution authorize representatives named in the resolution to inspect the financial records kept in accordance with section 258 by any subsidiary, and on such resolution being passed those financial records shall be open to inspection by those representatives at any time during business hours. - (d) The rights conferred by section 268 upon members of a company may be exercised in respect of any subsidiary by members of the holding company as if they were members of that subsidiary.
+- (c) For the purposes of this section the profits or losses of a subsidiary mean the profits or losses shown in any accounts of the subsidiary made up to a date within the period to which the accounts of the holding company relate, or, if there are no such accounts of the subsidiary available at the time when the accounts of the holding company are made up, the profits or losses shown in the last previous accounts of the subsidiary which became available within that period. - (d) If for any reason the directors of the holding company are unable to obtain such information as is necessary for the preparation of the statement in sub-section (a), the directors who sign the balance-sheet shall so report in writing and their report shall be annexed to the balance-sheet in lieu of the statement. - (e) The holding company may by a resolution authorize representatives named in the resolution to inspect the financial records kept in accordance with section 258 by any subsidiary, and on such resolution being passed those financial records shall be open to inspection by those representatives at any time during business hours. - (f) The rights conferred by section 268 upon members of a company may be exercised in respect of any subsidiary by members of the holding company as if they were members of that subsidiary.